tydar/stomper/README.md

 $ docker run -d -p 32801:32801 --env STOMPER_TOPICS="/queue/env1 /queue/env2" ghcr.io/tydar/stomper:main
 ```

+## Nix build support

+This project contains a minimal `default.nix`.
+To build the Stomper using Nix, you should follow these steps:

+1) On NixOS, ensure you are working with Go installed: `nix-shell -p go`.
+2) Run `go mod vendor` in the project directory.
+3) Run `nix build`.

 ## Configuration options

 | Parameter | ENV variable | Default Value | Description |